WPRT-FM

-WPRT-FM (102.5 FM, "ESPN Nashville, The Game") is an ESPN Radio-affiliated sports FM radio station broadcasting at 102.5 MHz.
+WPRT-FM (102.5 MHz "102.5 The Game") is an ESPN Radio-affiliated sports radio station.
 It is licensed to the city of Pegram, Tennessee, but serves the Nashville and Clarksville/Hopkinsville markets.
 The station's studios are located in southeast Nashville along the Murfreesboro Road (U.S. 41/70S), and the transmitter is located between Clarksville and Dickson in the unincorporated community of Cumberland Furnace.

 WPRT-FM is owned by the Cromwell Radio Group.
-It is jointly operated and marketed with 102.9 WBUZ "The Buzz", with which it shares ownership management and a sales staff.
+It is jointly operated and marketed with WBUZ "102.9 The Buzz", with which it shares ownership management and a sales staff.
 WPRT-FM broadcasts in the HD radio format.

 Station history

 WPRT callsign history

 Originally, WPRT was the call sign for the now-defunct 105.5 FM in Prestonsburg, Kentucky, and was the "sister" station to WPRT (960 AM) in Prestonsburg.
 Today while WPRT still exists, its former "sister" station moved to 105.3 FM and now uses the call sign WXKZ and is owned by Gearheart Communications in Harold, Kentucky, and broadcasts an oldies format.